Skip to Content

 By using paint stirrers, you’re putting the pressure on something else.
 The left photo below shows what can happen when you don’t project the wood.
 The right photo shows how to use pieces of paint stirrers for protection.

 Like tables?
-Check out my outdoor concrete paver coffee table, my slatted outdoor dining table, my chunky modern dining table, and my modern kids table.
+Check out my outdoor concrete paver coffee table!

-A few FAQs about joining wood planks for a tabletop…
+FAQs about joining wood planks for a tabletop

 Yes!
-This table is now 5 years old, and the boards haven’t budged a bit.
-Even with heavy daily use and a toddler beating on it!
-Although it has endured a few dents and scratches the wood glue and clamp method has definitely been strong enough for our coffee tabletop.
+This table is now 7 years old, and the boards haven’t budged a bit.
+Even with heavy daily use and a kid beating on it!
+Although it has endured a few dents and scratches, the wood glue and clamp method has definitely been strong enough for our coffee tabletop.

 How do you hide wooden seams?

-I used this exact same method to create a butcher-block style top for my daughter’s desk.
+I used the exact method described in this article to create a butcher-block style top for my daughter’s desk.
 If you get an even enough glue up, you can easily hide wooden seams.
 To ensure I hid the wooden seams on my coffee table and Ramona’s desk, we ran the tabletop through a planer to ensure it was completely even.

 Then I sanded the entire top using 150-grit sandpaper, working my way up to a finer grit to polish it.
 I believe for the desk I ended with 220-grit.
 To help further hide the seams, I gave both tabletops several coats of urethane.
 Look how good it looks!